RPT-Fitch Affirms Nuernberger's IFS at 'A+'; Outlook Stable

 NG's fixed charge coverage improved to 9.2x in 2012 (2011: 4.4x) which Fitch

-regards as adequate for its rating.
-In addition, financial leverage decreased to
+regards as adequate for its ratings.
+In addition, the financial leverage ratio

 RATING SENSITIVITIES

-Fitch views an upgrade of the group's ratings as unlikely in the near- to
+Fitch views an upgrade of the group's ratings as unlikely in the near to mid

-medium-term.
-However, key rating triggers for an upgrade over the longer term
+term.
+However, key rating triggers for an upgrade over the longer term would

-Key rating triggers for a downgrade include weak overall profitability on a
+Key rating triggers for a downgrade include weak overall profitability over a